Osayi-Samuel breaks Fenerbahce duck against Sekidika’s Konyaspor | Goal.com

 Bright Osayi-Samuel opened his goal account for Fenerbahce in their 3-0 away win at Konyaspor on Monday evening.

-The Nigerian midfielder joined the Yellow Canaries on January 15, 2021 from English Championship side Queens Park Rangers on a four-year deal.
+The Nigerian midfielder joined the Yellow Canaries on January 15 from EFL Championship side Queens Park Rangers on a four-year deal.

 He had played seven games without success in front of goal.
 Against İlhan Palut’s side, however, he broke his duck for Erol Bulut’s men with a first-half effort.